astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

     ![Screenshot of the connection details view with the **Edit** button for the conn-management-demo-prod deployment highlighted.](/img/docs/use-case-astro-connections_conn_override_one.png)

 2. Change the `DATABASE` field to your production database.
-The new value overrides the default you defined for the connection in Step 1.3.
+The new value overrides the default you defined for the connection in [Step 1](#step-1-create-your-data-warehouse-connection-in-the-astro-environment-manager).

     ![Screenshot of the connection details view with the DATABASE field highlighted.](/img/docs/use-case-astro-connections_conn_override_two.png)